Messina revolt: Revolt against Spain

 On 1 January 1675 Valbelle's squadron returned, bringing a small corps of land forces under Lieutenant-General Valavoire^{(fr)}.

 The French minister of foreign affairs, the Marquis de Pomponne, had instructed Vallavoire to encourage the people of Messina to form an independent republic, unless they wanted to become part of France or to accept as ruler a prince designated by Louis XIV.

 When they arrived on 2 January 1675 the Spanish army was camped outside the city, had retaken some of the forts and seemed to be about to take the city.

 The Spanish had a fleet of 22 ships and 19 galleys cruising at the entrance to the Strait of Messina.

 Valbelle, with six warships and three fire ships, boldly attempted the passage and entered the port unharmed on 8 January.

-Although the Spanish troops withdrew some distance from the city, Valavoire did no have the resources to advance inland, and provisions soon ran low again.
+Although the Spanish troops withdrew some distance from the city, Valavoire did not have the resources to advance inland, and provisions soon ran low again.

 Vivonne sent another squadron under Capitaine de Tourville.

 He joined Valbelle, but together they were still not strong enough to attack the Spanish Admiral Melchor de la Cueva's force of 15 sailing warships and 15 galleys.

 Vivonne himself arrived on 11 February 1675 with eight warships and three fireships.

 The French fleet now had 20 sailing warships, of which nine were ships of the line.

 The French easily defeated the Spanish in the Battle of the Lipari Islands, and captured the 44-gun frigate Nuestra Señora del Pueblo.

 Vivonne was now able to sail into Messina, delivering large quantities of food.

 In the remainder of 1675 the French increased their strength in Sicily and along the southern coast of Italy.
 In 1676, Michiel de Ruyter in command of a combined Dutch fleet, with one Spanish warship attached, which was intended to blockade Messina fought a French fleet, under Abraham Duquesne, at the indecisive battle of Stromboli in January 1676 and, under a Spanish admiral in command of a Dutch-Spanish fleet, commanded the leading squadron at the Battle of Augusta in April that.
 At Augusta, de Ruyter was fatally wounded; the combined fleet suffered more casualties than the French, and was forced to withdraw from Messina.
 However, despite frustrating Dutch–Spanish fleet's blockade, the bulk of the French fleet was recalled to France later in the year, and the French evacuated their troops from Messina early in 1678.